bow-simulation/virtualbow-website/docs/index.md

 * Create, load and save bow models
 * Specify limb profile, cross sections and many other parameters
-* Limitations for now:
-    * Only rectangular, uniform cross sections
+* Limitation for now: Only rectangular, uniform cross sections
-    * No string-to-limb contact (recurve bows)

 **Static and Dynamic Analysis**